Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 If multiple miners break the protocol <strong>in the same way</strong>, it can be seen as a new protocol deviating from the main one.

 <!-- .element: class="fragment" data-fragment-index="2" -->

 Notes:

 We were assuming that miners are either honest or dishonest, but what does being DISHONEST actually mean?

 =fragment=

 There are some mainstream rules (the protocol) and if an individual miner breaks them it seems like an isolated mistake or an attempt at cheating.
-This is what we were analysing before.
+This is what we were analyzing before.

 =fragment=

 But what if multiple miners break the protocol in the same way?
 It can be seen as a new protocol deviating from the main one.
 And that's what we'll be looking at next.
 The dishonest miners are cooperating.

 ---v

 ## Nash Equilibrium

 <pba-cols>